-Bringing the forest to the city right in Ba Dinh
+Bringing the forest to the city, right here in Ba Dinh.

 01/05/2025

-Located on Chau Long Street (Ba Dinh District), Tra Nha Co is like a film rewinding to the past, where people can live slowly, sit with a pot of hot tea, and glasses of beer, lost in nostalgia.
+Located on Chau Long Street (Ba Dinh District), Tra Nha Co is like a film reel rewinding to the past, where people can live slowly, sit by a warm pot of tea, and enjoy glasses of beer while lost in nostalgia.

-The house was abandoned since the 1990s, carrying with it a thick layer of dust from time and memories.
-In 2022, Mr. Thang, the owner - a young man who loves traditional culture, and the research team from UNESCO YCC decided to revive this place.
-Not by demolishing and rebuilding, but by preserving and respecting every old trace, so that the house can continue to live, but in a new form of a tea shop with a Vietnamese soul.
+The house, abandoned since the 1990s, carried a thick layer of dust from time and memories.
+In 2022, Thang, the owner – a young man who loves traditional culture – along with a research group from UNESCO YCC, decided to revive it.
+Not by demolishing and rebuilding, but by preserving and respecting every old trace, allowing the house to live on, but in a new form: a tea house imbued with Vietnamese spirit.

 Empty